vsariola/crackle-tracker/README.md

 channel, controlled by the NoteDur parameter.
-For example, even if all channels are playing the exact same pattern, if one channel is playing whole notes, one channel is playing half notes and one channel quarter notes, the whole phrase loops only with the channel that was playing whole notes.
+For example, even if all channels are playing the exact same pattern, if one channel is playing whole notes, one channel is playing half notes and one channel quarter notes, the phrase loops when the channel that was playing whole notes loops.

 Nevertheless, the order list advances at the same time for all the channels.